oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       k: 1000
       M: 1000000
       # symbols for larger multipliers omiited
-    unit_suffix: m  ## Note suffix is defined so will be appended to entries in the unit_symbol_list
+    unit_suffix: m  ## Note suffix is defined so will be appended to entries in the unit_symbol_map

   mass:
     derived_from: scalar-unit
-    unit_symbol_list: *ISO80000 # Note table is used by length and mass by means of YAML anchor and alias
+    unit_symbol_map: *ISO80000 # Note map is used by both length and mass by means of YAML anchor and alias
     unit_suffix: g

 node_types: